 Teacher certification is handled by states, and most teachers are certified in the state in which they finish their pre-service endorsement program, or where they are working now.

 Question: Does Alaska have reciprocity with other states?

-Depending on whether you have met the Alaska basic competency examination requirement or not, and completed a Bachelor's degree and teacher preparation program, this certificate would be valid for a period of up to 3 years.
+Depending on whether you have already met the Alaska basic competency examination requirement or not elsewhere, and completed a Bachelor's degree and teacher preparation program - which most teachers have - this certificate would be valid for a period of up to 3 years.

 Question: My Alaska certificate has expired?
 Which certificate would I get?

-If your Alaska certificate has been expired for 12 or
+If your Initial Alaska certificate has been expired for 12 or

 Question: What if I'm considered a master teacher, or have a lifetime certificate in my home state?

 All teachers new to the state start with Initial